SammyOcharo/java-spring-jwt-auth/README.md

 ![Spring Boot Logo](https://github.com/SammyOcharo/java-spring-jwt-auth/blob/main/src/main/java/com/samdev/jwt_auth/images/UserDoesNotExist.png)

 # Contributing
-For a Java Spring Boot project, the contributing section can be tailored to the specific development environment and practices commonly used in Java projects.
-Here's an example template:

-## Contributing

 Thank you for considering contributing to our project!
 Whether you want to report a bug, propose a feature, or contribute code, your help is welcome.